 Always follow instructions straight away Bullying is NOT OK!
-Care for everyone and everything Do your best and join in Everyone is polite with good manners a) Liaison with parents, including transition arrangements
+Care for everyone and everything Do your best and join in Everyone is polite with good manners

 When children are spoken to about their behaviour, given sanctions or parents spoken to in regard to poor behaviour, the Glebe 'Five-a-day" is the starting point for that conversation.